luca-bassoricci/dependabot/README.md

 Repository must contain [.gitlab/dependabot.yml](https://docs.github.com/en/github/administering-a-repository/configuration-options-for-dependency-updates) configuration for dependabot updates to work.\

-All of the options function same way as in original documentation.
+Most of the options function same way as in original documentation.
 In addition it is possible to define following `allow` options:

 Multiple global allow opts will be combined.
 Following option will result in updating only direct production dependencies: